NebbGroup/docs.qlarm.com/content/settings/general-settings/_index.md

 ---

 {{<lead>}}
-General settings allows us to change the logo of the application that appears in the right corner of every page, so the organization can have a more personal experience.
+The General settings allows you to change the logo of the application that appears in the right corner of every page, so that the organization can have a more personal experience.
 {{</lead>}}

 <figure class="image_container">